michaelmalick/phd-thesis/2_introduction/notes-intro.md

   - Environment
   - Disease???

-Demographic rates of fish populations often fluctuate synchronously across space with the strength of synchrony declining with increasing geographic distance between populations.
-For Pacific salmon, stock productivity time series tend to be synchronous at the regional-scale with synchrony among populations being greatest at distances less than 500 km.
-This work on spatial synchrony provides an important first step in differentiating between alternative hypotheses of how biotic and abiotic factors drive local population dynamics.
-In particular, the spatial scale of the hypothesized drivers of the population dynamics should match the observed extent of synchrony across populations.
+Demographic rates of fish populations often fluctuate synchronously across space and determining the extent of spatial synchrony across populations is an important first step in differentiating between alternative hypotheses of how abiotic and biotic factors drive local population dynamics [@Koenig1999a;
+@Bjornstad1999a].
+In particular, the spatial scale of the hypothesized drivers of the population dynamics should approximately match the observed extent of synchrony across populations.
+For example, Pacific salmon productivity trends tend to be synchronous at the regional-scale with synchrony among populations being greatest at distances less than 500 km [@Mueter2002b; @Pyper2005a].
+This provides a first suggestion that regional-scale abiotic or biotic factors are likely drivers of salmon productivity.

-Demographic rates of fish populations often fluctuate synchronously across space and determining the extent of spatial synchrony across populations is an important first step in identifying important abiotic and biotic factors driving local population dynamics.
-In particular,

-Four processes could explain the observed regional-scale spatial synchrony among salmon population productivity rates [@Koenig1999a; @Bjornstad1999a].
+Four processes have been hypothesized to drive spatial synchrony in animal populations including dispersal, disease, predation, and environmental stochasticity [@Koenig1999a; @Bjornstad1999a].
-First, dispersal of individuals across populations could result in regional-scale synchrony by linking locally regulated populations [@Ranta1998].
 For Pacific salmon, dispersal occurs when adults from one population stray from their natal spawning area and reproduce with another population.
-Although salmon dispersal plays an important role in meta-population dynamics, dispersal rates are likely too low to synchronize populations across 100's of kilometers [@Schtickzelle2007; @Brenner2012; @Rogers2008].
+Although salmon dispersal plays an important role in meta-population dynamics, dispersal rates are likely too low to synchronize populations across 100's of kilometers [@Schtickzelle2007;
-Second, predators could give rise to regional-scale synchrony if the mobility of the predator population matches that of salmon productivity.
-For Pacific salmon, mobile predators may include birds, marine mammals, or sharks.
-Although it is possible that predation may play a large role in spatial synchrony, predation rates of salmon across large-spatial scales is largely unknown.

-Third, food resources (or some other critical resource) may drive regional-scale synchrony
+@Brenner2012; @Rogers2008].
+In some areas, predation and host/parasite dynamics
+may be contributing factors to spatial synchrony across salmon populations.
+For example, along the southern British Columbia coast, infection of wild salmon with sea lice from Atlantic salmon farms has been shown to reduce population growth for wild pink and coho salmon population that migrate past the salmon farms [@Connors2010; @Krkosek2011].
+Similarly, mobile predators such as birds, and marine mammals predate salmon across numerous populations, although it is unclear if predation rates from these predators are high enough to cause synchrony across population [@Ford2016; @Springer2014].
+However, in many areas (e.g., Alaska) the prevalence of disease and spatial extent of predation within and across populations is largely unknown due to the lack of pertinent data, making it difficult to estimate the relative importance of these mechanisms in driving the observed spatial synchrony.

+Synchronous environmental conditions have long been cited as a likely mechanism driving spatial synchrony in animal populations.
+Although the Moran effect was originally formulated using abiotic factors (e.g., temperature), it is now often broadened to also include biotic factors such as food resource availability.
+For Pacific salmon, mortality during the ocean life phase is widely recognized to be size selective [@Parker1971a; @Holtby1990a; @McGurk1996a; @Moss2005a], with a large fraction of the mortality (e.g., > 70%) occurring during the first year of ocean residency [@Parker1968a; @Peterman1985a; @Beamish2001a;
+@Wertheimer2007a].
+During this critical period, food resources, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity, indicating that processes regulating food resource availability likely have a strong impact on individual stock productivities, and may be a key driver of spatial synchrony in productivity across stocks [@Perry1996a; @Armstrong2005a].

 # Multiple working hypotheses